 - Consists of works written by current and former members of the PCC community, including faculty members, staff members, students, and alumni.

-- Includes the print version of local and national newspapers, popular and trade magazines, and academic journals.
-These materials are grouped by subject or type and then shelved alphabetically by title within each group.
-The current year’s issues are in Room 209; the previous two years’ issues are kept in storage and may be accessed by asking a librarian at the Reference Desk.
+- Includes the print version of local and national newspapers (newspaper rack in the Fiction section), popular magazines (look for the "Leisure Reading" sign in the Fiction section), as well as trade and academic journals (Rm.
+209).
+In the trade and academic journals section, current issues are grouped by subject and are shelved alphabetically by title within each group.
+Current issues are grouped by subject and are shelved alphabetically by title within each group.
+A limited number of past issues are kept in storage and may be accessed by asking a librarian at the Reference Desk.

 PUBLIC-AV: 1st floor lobby, next to the elevator

-- A browsing collection of DVDs, CDs and various other media of popular interest.
+- A browsing collection of DVDs and CDs.
 In contrast to the CIRCDESK collection, these materials may be checked out for one week.

 REFERENCE: 2nd floor in Room 209

-- Consists of research materials such as encyclopedias and dictionaries, and multivolume items.
-Meant to provide quick access to factual information, materials in the reference collection may not be checked out of the library.
+- Consists of research materials such as encyclopedias, dictionaries, and multivolume items.
+Reference materials provide quick access to factual information and must be used in the Library.
 These books are shelved using the Library of Congress Classification System.

 RESERVES: 1st floor behind the Circulation Desk

-- Consists of materials that are placed in the library by instructors for use by students in their classes.
+- Consists of materials that are placed in the Library by instructors for use by students in their classes.
 These materials have varying levels of circulation as determined by the instructor.
-Most often reserve materials are meant to be used in the library.
+Most often reserve materials are textbooks and are meant to be used in the Library.